charigami/Meteor-MultipleCallbacks/README.md

 ## Quick Start

-For now, simply put MultipleCallbacks.js in your client/lib folder.
+Clone it to your project:

+    git clone https://github.com/krevativ/Meteor-MultipleCallbacks.git /[projectpath]/packages/MultipleCallbacks

+Add the package:

+    meteor add MultipleCallbacks

 ## How to use

-You can still use Template.name.eventname and it will be allways called first.
+You can still use Template.name.eventname and it will be always called first.

 And if you want to add more callbacks you can do it like so: